"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 Sleep is so important.
 Do whatever you can to get enough of it.
 Use black-out shades to keep your bedroom dark, use a white noise machine or noise-canceling headphones.

 Not only does stress prolong and aggravate depression, it can also trigger or contribute to a whole host of health issues including chronic inflammation and all the unwanted effects that come with that.
 Practice relaxation techniques to reduce your stress and depression.
 A daily relaxation practice can help relieve symptoms of depression, reduce your stress, boost feelings of joy and also improve your well-being.
 Try yoga, deep stretching, and forward fold, relax your muscles, go get a massage, go for a walk, use your oils, read a book, or go outside and listen to the birds and wind go through trees.
 Take some time for yourself.

 Do things that you enjoy or you used to enjoy

 You can push yourself to do things even if you don’t want to.
-Pick up a form of hobby or a sport that you used to like is a really great way to de-stress and focus on something other than your stress or depression.
+Picking up a new hobby or a sport that you used to like is a really great way to de-stress and focus on something other than your stress or depression.
 You can dance, draw and color, write, or create a journal, hang out with friends and/or surround yourself with people and or get out of your house.

 Depression is much more common in women over the age of 40 and it’s not just a normal part of being a woman or not a female weakness.
-Changing hormones, thyroid issues and inflammation, Seasonal Affective Disorder and increased levels of cortisol all contribute greatly to higher levels of stress in women than in men.
+Changing hormones, thyroid issues and inflammation, Seasonal Affective Disorder and increased levels of cortisol all contribute greatly to higher levels of stress in women.

 We talked in detail about a number of signs and symptoms, as well as causes of depression in women.
-The doctor shared a few tips for dealing with depression for women over the age of 40, and supporting overall health and wellness.
+Dr. Nancy also shared a few tips for dealing with depression in women over the age of 40, and supporting overall health and wellness.